swoolcock/GravityHelper/README.md

 #### UpsideDownWatchTower
 A `Lookout` (binoculars/watchtower) that is rendered upside-down and should be attached to the ceiling.

+#### VvvvvvTrigger
+A trigger that will enable, disable, or toggle VVVVVV-mode.
+Requires that a VVVVVV controller exist with mode set to "trigger-based".

+### How do controllers work?
+There are currently four different kinds of controller.
+Behavior, Visual, Sound, and VVVVVV.
+Most of the time you will only ever need exactly one of each of these types.

+Controllers flagged as "persistent" act as a global default setting, and will be loaded at all times, regardless of which room the controller is added to.
+You can customise individual rooms by adding a non-persistent controller of a given type, which will set the defaults for just that room.

+There must always be exactly one persistent controller in a map of a given type if you wish to use it.
+Additionally, you cannot have multiple controllers of the same type in a single room.

 ### What works?
 Most things.